“£15 For Your First Lesson“

 Tip 5 – Study using the correct resources.
 Learning to drive is not just about jumping in a car and making it move, there’s a lot more to driving than this.
 Like any skill, it can take time to master and to become confident.
 That’s why we recommend training materials such as books, apps and even videos on YouTube.
 As you know, before you can take your driving test you first have to study and pass the theory test.
 From our research, we know that the theory test for cars has a reasonably low pass rate but you can improve your chances of passing first time by revising using the correct resources.
 In order to drive safely and not become a liability to other road users, understanding the rules of the road and the correct driving best practices are essential for safe driving and will put you in good stead to help you pass your driving test first time.
 At Superdrive Academy, we have a whole host of resources to help you with all of this.

 Firstly, a driving instructor has to go through a very rigorous training program.
-These training programmes are delivered by specialist driver training companies such as Superdrive Academy.
+These training programs are delivered by specialist driver training companies such as Superdrive Academy.
 The driver training company will have specialist staff who are trained to a high standard and have probably undergone lots of continued professional development.
 So, a driving instructors training program will consist of training an individual to prepare them to pass three qualifying exams.
 In the industry, these are called Part 1, Part 2 and Part 3.
 You can read much more about training to become a driving instructor here – train to become a driving instructor

 Once a person has successfully passed all three exams, they can then apply to the DVSA to have their name put on a register of Approved Driving Instructors, hence where the initials ADI come from.
 A driving instructor can either work for a company such as Superdrive or they can set up independently and work for themselves.
 It’s absolutely their choice.
 Many driving instructors choose to work for a company for their first year or so once they first qualify, learning the ropes as so to speak.